LiboShen/Mintbase-Grant/applications/NFT-rental-protocol.md

 If this is an application for a follow-up grant (the continuation of an earlier, successful Mintbase grant), please provide name and/or pull request of said grant on the first line of this section. -->

-This is a follow-up project to improve and productionize our winning hackathon: https://devpost.com/software/nft-renting-platform
+Our project is a follow-up project to build on top and productionize our NEARCON IRL Hackathon winning project [RentVerse](https://devpost.com/software/nft-renting-platform)

 ### Overview

-Please provide the following:

-- If the name of your project is not descriptive, a tag line (one sentence summary).
-  - A Near utility NFT collateral-free rental service.
+RentVerse is a collateral-free utility NFT rental service built on NEAR.

-- A brief description of your project.
+**About RentVerse**
   - This proposal is to continue building an easy-to-use tool for users to rent/hire utility NFTs (e.g. in-game assets, virtual passes).
 We would like to use this grant to support important features like creator's royalty, optimize the contract, improve the UX, and potentially integrate with real applications.

-- An indication of how your project relates to / integrates into the Mintbase / NEAR ecosystem.
+**Relevance to Mintbase and NEAR**
-  - Our project uses Near smart contracts to handle the core rental business logic.
+  - Our project uses NEAR smart contracts to handle the core rental business logic.
   - With our service, dapps and games can support NFT rental in only a few lines of code.
 No change is needed in the NFT contracts (as long as they conform to the [Near NFT standard](https://nomicon.io/Standards/Tokens/NonFungibleToken/)).
   - In addition, our project uses Mintbase indexer to read NFT information to provide a smooth user experience.

-- An indication of why your team is interested in creating this project.
+**Team's Motivation**
   - Both of us has paid close attention to blockchain technology since ~2016, and get involved with some related project in our spare time.
   - We believe that renting is an essential feature of a sustainable NFT market.
 It enables NFT owners to make more efficient use of their digital belongings and allows borrowers to experience the NFT inexpensively.
 Rental service will also help develop more utilities for NFT and help to adopt more users to NFT and Metaverse.